Harvard Extension Courses in Biological Sciences

 Clinical Anatomy and Physiology I

-Britt Stockton Lee MD, PhD, Clinical Simulation Faculty, MEDscience Simulation Lab, Harvard Medical School
+Britt Stockton Lee MD, PhD, MEDscience Teacher, Harvard Medical School

 This course is an immersive introduction to human anatomy and physiology from a clinical perspective.
 Students gain a functional understanding of the systems of the body and the structure and function of the tissues that comprise them.
-Using real-life clinical scenarios, students use their newfound basic science knowledge to assess and diagnose pathologies of the respiratory, cardiovascular, digestive, nervous, endocrine, urinary, immune, and musculoskeletal systems.
+Using real-life clinical scenarios, students use their newfound basic science knowledge to assess and diagnose pathologies of the respiratory, cardiovascular, nervous, and musculoskeletal systems in the fall semester course.

 BIOS E-65d Section 1 (23232)